ibmruntimes/vsam.js/README.md

 ```

 * The first argument is a callback function whose arguments are as follows:
-  * The first argument is an object that contains the information from the next read record.
+  * The first argument is an object that contains the information from the read record.
   * The second argument will contain an error object in case the read operation failed.
 * Usage notes:
   * The read operation retrievs the record under the current cursor and advances the cursor by one record length.